automvc/bee/README.md

 4.Generate Serial Unique id number in one workid of distributed environment.
 Independent clock,workerid can config and easily expand. update id gen:SerialUniqueId,OneTimeSnowflakeId.
+Support GenId Factory:GenIdFactory,and can config the id generator.
 5.fixed bug:parse the json has extra comma.
 6.add 2 methods in Condition:
 public Condition setAdd(String field, String fieldName)